 - They will request your credit report from each of the three bureaus – Equifax, Experian, and TransUnion.

 - They will identify negative items on your credit report that can be disputed.
 If successful, it will increase your creditworthiness.

 - They will use a variety of strategies to try to get negative items removed from your credit report at each credit bureau.
 This includes disputing the items on the report as well as negotiating with creditors to get the negative records removed.

 These are all things you can do yourself at zero financial cost… if you know-how.
 That’s the rub.

 And it takes time.
 If you make a dispute, the credit bureaus will take as long as 30 days before rendering a decision.
 This gives them time to ask the creditor for proof, review it, and make a decision.
 Big companies have large systems that take a lot of time so it makes sense that it could take 30 days to process.

-Unfortuantely, that also works out well for credit repair companies, which charge you on a monthly basis.
+Unfortunately, that also works out well for credit repair companies, which charge you every month.

 - Bureau Challenges – They go through your entire report and challenge the inaccurate records.